Skip to content

 STIX 2.1 Schema 9 entity types, 8 relation types, TypeDB functions, and type mappings.

-Configuration All config.yaml keys, types, defaults, and environment variable overrides.
+Configuration All config.yaml keys, types, defaults, environment variable overrides, provider quick-reference, and example configs by use case.

 Retrieval Policies Intent-to-policy weight mapping, scoring formulas, merge algorithm.